unicode-org/message-format-wg/spec/registry.md

 Implementations and tooling can greatly benefit from a structured definition of formatting and matching functions available to messages at runtime.
-The _registry_ is a mechanism for storing such declarations in a portable manner.
+This specification is intended to provide a mechanism for storing such declarations in a portable manner.

 ## Goals